F1roz/chocolate_ecom_scrapy/README.md

-Here's a comprehensive README file for your GitHub repository:

----

 # **Chocolate Scraping Project**

 This project is a web scraping solution developed using **Scrapy** to collect data from the website [https://www.chocolate.co.uk/collections/all](https://www.chocolate.co.uk/collections/all).
 The scraped data includes chocolate product names, prices, and URLs, which are then processed and stored in a MySQL or Postgres database.